frederickf/presentable/README.md

 ### Initialize
 This goes <em>after</em> all the slides.

-    presentable.init();
+    presentable.init({
+        framework: "framework name here"
+    });

-It can also take a configuration object allowing Presentable to support almost any framework.
+It can also accept other configuration options allowing Presentable to support almost any framework.

     presentable.init({
         config: "options here"